Xamla/xamla_egomo/README.md

 ### Unique Features of Xamla Egomo

-* 2D+3D: full featured sensor head for RGB-D scans (RGB+Depth side cams) and visual servoing tasks (front-cam)
+* 2D+3D: side cams for RGB-D scans and front-cam for visual servoing tasks
 * NO CABLES: wireless connection of sensors and gripper!
-* ROS: all sensors + actuators exposed as ROS nodes
+* ROS: all sensors + actuators are exposed as ROS nodes
-* EASY: Lua client library to move robot and capture images + examples
+* EASY: Lua client library to move the robot and capture images + examples
 * sensor-board with additional IO ports for laser, high-power IR/white LEDs or simple grippers or tactive sensors
 * two side- and front view Logitech C920 cameras in combinaton with a structure IO depth sensor
 * option to directy connect a Robotiq 2-Finger-Gripper-85 + Robotiq FT-300 sensor